What is oligohydramnios?

 Low amniotic fluid in the first six months of pregnancy is generally more dangerous.
 These complications could include:

-- Deformities caused by being compressed in the womb.
+- Deformities caused by being compressed in your uterus.

 - Preterm birth.